slavo3dev/foonomad/yaml/TypeScript/narrowing.md

-Narrowing is moving a varibale from a less precise type to a more precise type.
+The narrowing is moving a variable from a less precise type to a more accurate type.
 We can use type narrowing to avoid type errors.

-Let's see on the example:
+Let's see the example:

 Imaginge that we have a function usersHandler